 - Elite in transition.

 - Relentless rebounder – has the best 2nd and 3rd jump that Bilas has ever seen since covering the draft.

 BILLUPS ON BAGLEY

-- Comparable Player: Chris Bosh (where have I heard that before).
+- Views Chris Bosh as a comparable NBA player.
+Hmm, where have I heard that before?

 I don’t disagree with these assessments of Bagley; however, I’m reminded of when the Sixers took fellow Dukie Jahlil Okafor as the 2015 #3 overall pick.
 Specifically, I wrote back then:

 Perhaps the biggest potential contributor to any downside in Okafor’s career relates to being selected by the dysfunctional Sixers.
 Given the team’s desire to accumulate high draft picks at the cost of winning games, Okafor’s best hope may be that he does well enough to get traded.
 Otherwise, he might be stuck in an untenable situation which could permanently damage him as a young player.

 Okafor had a strong rookie year, but has fallen on hard times since.
 The player’s role in the downfall cannot be minimized.
 At the same time, it’s fair to suggest that he may have done much better with a more stable franchise.

 JAHLIL OKAFOR – FIGHT NIGHT